Versus (band): Reunion

 After a prolonged period of inactivity, playing just one show in the preceding three years, Versus played a private warm-up show in November 2007 and opened for Yo La Tengo at a Hanukkah show on December 4, 2007.
 At that point, Richard Baluyut had recently returned to live in New York City, both TFT and Whysall Lane had broken up, and +/- was temporarily on hold while member Chris Deaner was touring as part of Kelly Clarkson's live band.
 Versus opened for Love Is All at the Bowery Ballroom in June 2008 as a three-piece with Ed Baluyut on drums.
 The band played as a four-piece with James Baluyut and Patrick Ramos when they toured Japan with +/- in late 2008, but in June 2009, the Versus MySpace page announced that Edward Baluyut had rejoined as a longtime member and that James and Patrick had left the group.
 The group began recording a new album that month, and started performing as a four-piece band with Margaret White on violin and keyboards.
 The band released On the Ones and Threes on Merge Records in August 2010, their first album in 10 years.
 To promote the album, Versus toured with Polvo and Superchunk.

 The band were chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he curated in 2012 in Minehead, England.
 They played the third annual Hopscotch Music Festival in Raleigh, North Carolina, which took place September 6–8, 2012.
 They were joined onstage by Mac McCaughan of Superchunk for several Neutral Milk Hotel songs and by Kurt Wagner for a Lambchop song.
 Versus played 2017 Riot Fest in Chicago, chosen for the lineup by headliners Jawbreaker, as Jawbreaker drummer Adam Pfahler played in Whysall Lane with Richard Baluyut.

 In May 2019, the band released the Ex Nihilo EP and followed it up with Ex Voto in August, their first album in nine years.

 Versus opened for Jawbox's For Your Own Special Sweetheart show in July 2022 at New York City's (Le) Poisson Rouge.
 Versus were announced as Unwound's opening act for their March 11, 2023 show in New York City's Irving Plaza.
+On October 7, 2023, Versus opened for Guided by Voices in Jersey City's White Eagle Hall.